Falling behind the pace of regulatory change.

 A few examples are:

 - ESMA’s FIRDS database: It is vital that one uses FIRDS to ensure compliance with the EU Short Selling Regime.
-This is because the database contains which “Relevant Competent Authority” (RCA) one much disclose a given position to.
+This is because the database contains which “Relevant Competent Authority” (RCA) one must disclose a given position to.
 Monitoring this manually or finding ways to integrate the changing values from FIRDS automatically will incur significant cost and lead to a much slower and riskier disclosure workflow.

 When coding your own rule set, you will invariably spend time, and incur costs monitoring regulatory and exchange websites.
 Significant resources will be needed to automatically check this data via web crawling, scraping, and mapping to security data, or spent by a team of compliance officers to manually (yes, that dirty word) monitor data.
 Time spent on such menial tasks means time taken away from focusing on more important compliance tasks - where human judgement is required.
 Manual checking is also prone to error and introduces key-person risk.
 In fact, we’ve heard many stories of compliance officers not being able to take a holiday or having to work overtime due to others not being able to cover their work in such cases.